 The Plaintiffs' argument on this point asserts a uniformity of action among the Defendants that far outstrips the allegations included in the Second Amended Complaint.
-For example, the rates" and that they "raise the labor rate ceiling in uniformity and immediately following a change by State Farm."
+For example, the Plaintiffs argue in their response to the instant motions that the Defendants "all pay the same labor rates" and that they "raise the labor rate ceiling in uniformity and immediately following a change by State Farm."
 (Doc.
-98 at 12).
+158 at 12).
 However, the Second Amended Complaint does not include any examples of such behavior.
 Instead, the Plaintiffs allege such things as